 Why Conservatives are the problem

 The biggest division in American society, which has been developing since the late 1970's, has been the divide between conservatives and liberals.
-Conservatives often speak of liberalism in extreme terms -- they like to claim that liberals are all tree-hugging, irreligious, drug-using, lazy, unproductive, and ultimately un-American.
+Conservatives often speak of liberalism in extreme terms -- they like to claim that liberals are all tree-hugging, irreligious, drug-using, lazy, unproductive, communists, socialists, and ultimately un-American.
 Liberal ideas and people in the news are frequently portrayed by conservative pundits as evil, having hidden agendas, or worse.

-As if being religious automatically makes a person morally superior.
+Conservatives often speak as though being religious automatically makes a person morally superior.
 Tell that to the victims of all the abortion clinic bombers and doctor-assassins, who thought they were doing God's work.
 You may want to tell that to the Catholic church, too, which forced women in Ireland into slavery for getting pregnant out of wedlock, and who buried hundreds of dead kids without so much as an epitaph or explanation of how they died.

 The Conservatives clearly are projecting their own shortcomings onto liberals, because most of them, particularly the most vocal commentators, are actually worse than what they accuse liberals of.
 When you see another conservative, religious televangelist or congressman involved in an extramarital affair, or involved in a financial scandal or patronage scandal, it's sometimes too traumatic for even other conservatives to take, and many of them actually accuse their criminal colleagues of being liberal democrats!